 The Libraries of the Joint Faculties of Humanity and Theology follow the recommendations of the Government and Public Health Authority regarding taking measures to reduce the spread of the coronavirus.
 Our opening hours and other services may change with short notice, we will update the information on this web page as soon as possible.

 You can access almost all of our digital material from home with your Student account or your LUCAT-identity, and we are here for you for questions and mentoring in digital ways.

 You who need to borrow books or study our reference literature and thus visit the libraries, please keep your social distance to both librarians and other patrons.
-Please follow our restrictions concerning the numbers of people allowed into our rooms and do not move any furniture!
+Follow our restrictions concerning the numbers of people allowed into our rooms and do not move any furniture!

 You are very welcome to contact us if you have any questions about our services.
 We are available for phonecalls during opening hours and try to answer e-mails within 24 hours.
 Feel free to book digital meetings with us or visit our virtual information desk in Zoom Monday to Friday 13–15.
 On site we primarily assist you with loans, returns and finding books on our shelves.
 If you are unable to visit the library, please contact us via e-mail or telephone and we will try to assist you in the best way possible.